-Trade receivable are non-interest bearing and normal trade credit terms offered by the Group ranging from 30 to 60 days (31.12.2017: 30 to 60 days; 1.1.2017: 30 to 60 days).
+Trade receivable are non-interest bearing and normal trade credit terms offered by the Group ranging from 30 to 60 days (2018: 30 to 60 days).
 Other credit terms are assessed and approved based on a case-by-case basis.

-Included in trade receivables is an amount of RM527,000 (2017: RM1,165,000) owing from trade receivables in which a director of the Company has interest.
+Included in trade receivables is an amount of RM663,000 (2018: RM527,000) owing from trade receivables in which a director of the Company has interest.

-11. TRADE AND OTHER RECEIVABLES (CONT'D)
+12. TRADE AND OTHER RECEIVABLES (CONTINUED)

-(a) Trade receivables (cont'd)
+(a) Trade receivables (Continued)